 Install packages in CERNBox¶

-LCG releases on CVMFS incorporate new packages quite frequently, so if you think there is a missing package that can be potentially useful for a significant number of users, please let the SWAN team know and contact the librarians directly.
+LCG releases on CVMFS incorporate new packages quite frequently, so if you think there is a missing package that can be potentially useful for a significant number of users, please open a ticket to the EP-SFT librarians and ask them to install the package in the LCG releases.

 On the other hand, you can install packages on your CERNBox and, if necessary, configure your environment to pick them up in SWAN.